uygardev/personal-site/README.md

 # Personel Web Site
-This site made with CSS Grid
+This site was made with CSS Grid